tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster.md

           from: All
 ```

-Which we apply like so:
+If you cloned the previously mentioned repo, we can apply the Gateway like so:

 ```shell
 kubectl apply -f gateway.yaml